 St. Pius X CWL $1000 Scholarship

-Each year our council presents a post-secondary scholarship to a female member of our parish who is planning to attend local, post-secondary institution and has filled out a scholarship application.
+Each year our council presents a post-secondary scholarship to a female member of our parish who is planning to attend local, post-secondary institution and has filled out a scholarship application by June 30th of the current year.
 This award is made at our September General Meeting each year.

 To raise funds for this project, we have connected with Vecova, a charitable, recycling depot run by persons with disabilities.
 We bring in our bags of recyclables marked with the words: St. Pius X CWL Scholarship Fund.
 There is no need to wait in the line because we have an account with them and the items will be counted when the depot is not busy.
 A receipt is made out for you and the money accumulated is sent by cheque to our CWL council.